 The advertised studentship is predominantly restricted to home or EU candidates based on the nature of the funding.
 Students from outside the EU area would be required to pay substantially higher tuition fees that would not be covered by these studentship awards..

-Closing date for the full application is Sunday 2nd April 2017.
-All successful applicants will be contacted in mid-April and invited for interviews on 20th November 2017.
+Closing date for the full application is Sunday 5th November 2017.
+All successful applicants will be contacted in mid-November and invited for interviews on 20th November 2017.
 Please assume that your application has not been successful if you have not heard from us within a month of the closing date.